-Constitutional Assembly finishes its drafting of the new Constitution - on July 25, 2008, the Constitutional Assembly forwarded the final draft of the new Constitution to the Electoral Tribunal for their approval to put the new Constitution to the people of Ecuador for their approval in a national referendum, scheduled for September 2008.
+- The Constitutional Assembly completed its draft of a new Constitution on July 25, 2008.
+The Constitutional Assembly forwarded the final draft of the new Constitution to the Electoral Tribunal for their approval to put the new Constitution to the people of Ecuador. - Panantza-San Carlos partnership process the company announced on July 31, 2008 that due diligence visits in Ecuador had begun by interested parties.